sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 ### Description of implementation scripts

 * `feature_engineering.py`: Python script for computing features and generating feature files.
-* `train_validate.R`: R script that trains Quantile Regression Neutral Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
+* `train_validate.R`: R script that trains Quantile Regression Neural Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
 This script is used for grid search on vm.
-* `train_validate_aml.R`: R script that trains Quantile Regression Neutral Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
+* `train_validate_aml.R`: R script that trains Quantile Regression Neural Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
 This script is used as the entry script for hyperdrive.
 * `aml_estimator.py`: Python script that passes the inputs and outputs between hyperdrive and the entry script `train_validate_aml.R`.
 * `hyperparameter_tuning.ipynb`: Jupyter notebook that does hyperparameter tuning with azureml hyperdrive.
-* `train_predict.R`: R script that trains Quantile Regression Neutral Network models and predicts on each round of test data.
+* `train_predict.R`: R script that trains Quantile Regression Neural Network models and predicts on each round of test data.
 * `train_validate_vm.sh`: Bash script that runs `feature_engineering.py` and `train_validate.R` multiple times to generate cross validation result files and measure model tuning time.
 * `train_score_vm.sh`: Bash script that runs `feature_engineering.py` and `train_predict.R` five times to generate five submission files and measure model running time.